the-chicken-leg/visualiSAtion/README.md

 The proper spelling is obviously visuali***Z***ation, but then I couldn't vizualize the (data) ***S***tructures and ***A***lgorithms... get it?

-# I likes to see things with my eyeballs

 ## DFS random

 ![dfs random gif](/media/dfs_random.gif)